The Dish: 22 Gluten-Free-Friendly Places

 While working on the opening menu for Eli’s, chef-owner Eli Dunn wanted his restaurant to be as inclusive as possible without losing sight of his style of cooking.
 The restaurant caters to all sort of diets, including vegetarian, vegan and gluten-free.
 At Eli’s, you can indulge in shrimp and grits, Thai yellow chicken curry and chicken jambalaya sans gluten.
 But don’t miss the gluten-free falafel or sweet chili cauliflower; there are so many options!
 Even the children’s menu has gluten-free, hand-breaded chicken nuggets that put Mickie D’s to shame.
 A vegan and gluten-free tasting customized to each guest’s dietary needs (called Pam’s dinner; it’s named after Eli’s wife) is also available.
 At the time when Eli’s opened, Pam was vegan and gluten-free, and Eli tested all his recipes on her discerning palate.
 “It’s also an opportunity for my cooks to be creative ‘a la minute,’ ” says Dunn.
 “I’ve had folks literally hand me a list of food allergies that we used to brainstorm and come up with something delicious in the middle of the rush.
 It’s a challenge, but worth it when folks who can’t eat at other restaurants tell me how much they appreciate my willingness to go above and beyond for them.”
 40 Market St., Warren, 401-245-1809, eliskitchenwarren.com

-Those following a gluten-free diet will love the Malted Barley’s gluten-free pretzels that come in varieties like asiago and parmesan, garlic and parsley, caraway and everything, with dipping sauces like chipotle aioli, bleu cheese, apricot butter and more (but take note the stuffed pretzels, beer cheese and honey mustard are not gluten-free).
-Or you can order any of the sandwiches with a gluten-free pretzel bun, including a grilled cheese, a BLT, the cannellini pretzel sandwich and many more options.
+Those following a gluten-free diet will love the Malted Barley’s gluten-free pretzels that come in varieties like asiago and parmesan, garlic and parsley, caraway and everything, with dipping sauces like chipotle aioli, bleu cheese, apricot butter and more (but take note the stuffed pretzels, beer cheese and honey mustard are not gluten-free and you should always alert your server if you are gluten intolerant or have Celiac Disease).
+You can order any of the sandwiches with a gluten-free pretzel bun, including a grilled cheese, a BLT, the cannellini pretzel sandwich and many more options.
 The restaurant specializes in craft beer, offering thirty-seven draft lines and sixty-plus bottles and cans.
-There’s a gluten-free cranberry cider on tap (Downeast Cranberry Blend) and there are eight gluten-free bottles and cans (the Omission line of pale ale, lager and IPA and the Glutiny Pale Ale from New Belgium).
+There’s a gluten-free cranberry cider on tap (Downeast Cranberry Blend) and there are eight gluten-free bottles and cans, including the Glutiny Pale Ale from New Belgium (please be aware that the Omission line of pale ale, lager and IPA is gluten-removed and may still contain traces of gluten).
 334 Westminster St., Providence, 401-490-0300; 42 High St., Westerly, 401-315-2184, themaltedbarleyri.com

 Pizza J will gladly substitute gluten-free crust for any pizza.
 We like the Tony Clifton with herbed ricotta, potato, olive oil, roasted red pepper, onion and elephant garlic and the King Tidal Wave with smoked Tasso ham, roasted pineapple, scallions, cheese and red sauce.
 Vegans can also sub in vegan ricotta for cheese.
 There are many gluten-free appetizers, too, including sweet corn polenta with summer vegetable succotash.
-Julians, also on the West Side, offers a more extensive menu with vegan, vegetarian and gluten-free options.
+Julians, also on the West Side, offers a more extensive menu with vegan, vegetarian and gluten-free options, including Boomer’s Butternut Squash (root vegetable and tempeh hash with kale, apple-cranberry chutney and thyme creme fraiche), the corned beef/seitan plate, and the dashi bowl with ramen noodles, oyster mushrooms, bok choy, radish, sprouts, spicy miso and soft-boiled egg.
+For brunch, choose just about anything but be sure to skip the bread.
+Two poached eggs with the hash would make a satisfying meal.
 Pizza J, 967 Westminster St., Providence, 401-632-0555, pizzajprovidence.com; Julians, 318 Broadway, Providence, 401-861-1770, juliansprovidence.com

 Blackie’s has an entirely gluten-free and paleo menu for those following a strict diet, and they are very mindful of all allergies by putting various stickers on plates so that the kitchen and servers are aware of allergies and guests can be assured they’ve been taken care of.
 “Many precautionary measures have been put into place, like designated fryolators, pans, knives, cooktops and cutting boards,” according to the menu.
 “We take great pride in providing our celiac community with a creative, extensive, safe and memorable dining experience.”
 Choices include the shrimp pad Thai salad, crispy squid and pulled pork nachos for apps, plus pizzas on Against the Grain crust.
 For pizzas, try the truffled wild mushroom or J.I.’s pie, or opt for a gluten-free burger or various entrees that range from seared scallops and grilled littlenecks to a cantina steak with a corn and bell pepper saute and whipped chorizo lime butter.
 181 George Washington Hwy., Smithfield, 401-231-4777, blackiesbulldogtavern.com